-USA’s Ashton Eaton broke the World Indoor record for the Heptathlon in Tallinn today (6) with 6568 points*, improving the previous record, also in Eaton’s name, by 69 points.
+USA’s Ashton Eaton broke the world indoor record* for the heptathlon in Tallinn today (6) with 6568 points, improving the previous record, also in Eaton’s name, by 69 points.

-The audience gave a standing ovation to Eaton’s impressive performance at the Tallinn International Indoor Combined Events Meeting, taking place with the Estonian Championships on 5 / 6 February.
+The audience gave a standing ovation to Eaton’s impressive performance at the Tallinn International Indoor Combined Events Meeting, taking place with the Estonian Championships on 5-6 February.

-Eaton ran 60m in 6.66 seconds, produced a 7.77 metres Long Jump, reached 14.45 metres in the Shot Put, and rose over 2.01 metres in the High Jump on Saturday (5), and continued on Sunday (6) continued with a 7.60 seconds flight in the 60m Hurdles, a 5.20 metres clearance in the Pole Vault and a 2:34.74 clocking in the 1000 metres.
+Eaton ran 60m in 6.66 seconds, produced a 7.77m long jump, reached 14.45m in the shot put, and rose over 2.01m in the high jump on Saturday (5), and continued on Sunday (6) with a 7.60 flight in the 60m hurdles, a 5.20m clearance in the pole vault and a 2:34.74 clocking in the 1000m.

-“I am very happy to have made a new World record in Tallinn.
-Estonians sure do love athletics and combined events!
-High Jump was the hardest for me this time but after the Pole Vault event, I was sure I was going to make a new World record,” Ashton rejoiced.
+“I'm very happy to have set a world record in Tallinn," said Eaton.
+"Estonians sure do love athletics and combined events!
+The high jump was the hardest for me this time, but after the pole vault I was sure I was going to set a world record."

 Maris Lindmae for the IAAF

-*NOTE – World record subject to usual ratification process
+*Subject to usual ratification process